zeph-yr/AccessAbility/README.md

 # AccessAbility
 **Not all of us can play with two hands or arms, or dive under a wall, but that shouldn't stop any of us from being able to enjoy the game!**
-**A true one-hand mod.
+**A true one-hand and sitting-friendly mod.
 Play any map.
 With only the blocks of your color-choice.
 In their original patterns.
-Turn off wall-damage or remove crouch walls!**
+Turn off wall-damage, even remove crouch walls!**

 This mod allows you to play the original map with the Red, Blue, or all blocks turned off.
 Supports Left and Right Hand playersettings, Multiplayer, OST and DLC, Practice Mode, Custom and Base Campaigns.
 For BS 1.18.3+